siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Commit.md

  create mode 100644 food/pizza.md
  ```

- This shows that we are at the main (main) branch of the recipies repository and we have saved all the changes  at the directories baking and food:
+ This shows that we are at the main (main) branch of the recipes repository and we have saved all the changes  at the directories baking and food:
  baking/cake.md
  baking/cookies.md
  food/curry.md